-Obesity is a common problem in dogs, so if your furry friend is packing on a few too many pounds these days, it is not alone.
-If your vet agrees with your observation of weight gain, the key is to then identify the possible causes before starting a total weight management program that can result in controlled weight loss and maintenance of an appropriate weight.
+Obesity is a common problem in dogs, so if your dog is packing on a few too many pounds these days, it is not alone.
+Suppose your veterinarian agrees with your observation of weight gain.
+In that case, the key is to then identify the possible causes before starting a comprehensive weight management program that can result in controlled weight loss and maintenance of an appropriate weight.

-There are a few common factors that contribute to canine obesity.
+There are a few common factors that contribute to obesity in dogs.
 Among them are:

 - Age and gender

 - Spay/neuter status

 - Diabetes mellitus (When the dog secretes too little insulin hormone from its pancreas or the insulin is not recognized by the body.)